Henry-Best-01/Amoeba/amoeba/README.rst

 Unit tests are included in the tests directory.

-Thank you for taking notice of my code!
-I would be happy to answer any questions.
-I can be contacted directly at hbest@gradcenter.cuny.edu
+Thank you for taking notice of this code!
+Any questions may be directed towards Henry Best via e-mail at hbest@gradcenter.cuny.edu

 * Free software: MIT license